wooyang2018/svp-blockchain/README.md

 Modify the following global variables in the source code of `tests/main.go`.

 ```
-NodeCount = 7 //your expected number of nodes
+NodeCount = 7 // your expected number of nodes
-WindowSize = 4 //your expected size of voting window
+WindowSize = 4 // your expected size of voting window
 RemoteLinuxCluster = true
 RemoteKeySSH = "~/.ssh/id_rsa"
 RemoteHostsPath = "hosts"
 RunBenchmark = true
-SetupClusterTemplate = false
+OnlySetupCluster = false
 ```

 And other variables are in the source code of `consensus\config.go`.